Self Improvement: The Secrets of Goal Setting: A Framework and Strategies that Work

 Achieving Everything You Want

-I’m 28 and I’m further ahead in life than I could’ve ever imagined when I was 18; it’s because I wrote my goals down and I’ve work at them everyday for over a decade.
+I’m 28 and I’m further ahead in life than I could’ve ever imagined when I was 18; it’s because I wrote my goals down and I’ve worked at them every day for over a decade.
 Have I achieved everything?
 Fuck no. But I’ve gone further than what I thought was ever possible.

 The problem people have with achieving goals is there’s no guarantee that their hard work will pay off.
 Trust the process and focus on the journey.
 There is no guarantee your work will pay off, but your chances are 100x higher than sitting around doing nothing.